 Perhaps the greatest obstacle we face is the widespread misconception amongst smokers and health professionals that most of the harm of smoking comes from the nicotine.

 While nicotine is the addictive substance in cigarettes, it is relatively harmless.
 In fact, almost all of the harm from smoking comes from the thousands of other chemicals in tobacco smoke, many of which are toxic.

 Nicotine replacement therapy is a safe form of treatment and licensed for use even in pregnancy and for people with cardiovascular disease.
 Nicotine increases heart rate and blood pressure, and has a range of local irritant effects, but is not a carcinogen.
-It is the tar and carbon monoxide in cigarette smoke, along with over 400 other toxins, that causes almost all of the harm of smoking.
+It is the tar and carbon monoxide in cigarette smoke, along with more than 400 other toxins, that causes almost all of the harm of smoking.

 Smoking and health inequalities